derek-dchu/Java/notes/language.md

 > Without generics, collection api, some classes, some functions will return Object, so that we need to downcast to proper class.
 If we use generics, it limits to a specified type, that is why it is type-safe.

-* Stronger type checks at compile time.
-(Type safe)
+* Stronger type checks at compile time (Type safe), thus reducing errors at runtime.
 * Elimination of casts.
 * generic algorithms.